 .4% and over: This level may result in a coma or cause sudden death because the heart or breathing suddenly stops.

 Alcohol addiction is best treated using a comprehensive, evidence-based approach that includes psychotherapies, counseling, and group support.
-Treatment program formats include both inpatient and outpatient and are customized to the individual.
+Treatment program formats include partial hospitalization and outpatient and are customized to the individual.

 Alcoholism is not just a chemical dependency – it’s usually the product of an underlying mental health condition such as depression, bipolar disorder, or post-traumatic stress disorder.
 People with untreated emotional issues often turn to drugs and alcohol as a means to self-medicate – an action that never helps, only hurts.